byuids-resumes/HaymondM-Resume/docs/index.md

 `March 2021`
 __Brigham Young University Idaho__, Group Programmer

-- Engaged in a group that programed several voice commands for an Amazon Alexa like voice AI that would enable a user to ask for a book to be read to them from off the web
+- Engaged in a group that programmed several voice commands for an Amazon Alexa like voice AI that would enable a user to ask for a book to be read to them from off the web
 - Designed and programmed the voice commands in python while using several online API’s
 - Supervised and motivated our group throughout the competition to meet deadlines, stay coordinated, and stay organized